BehindTheMath/template-router/README.md

 The `ctx.middlewareInfo` property will have the `querySelector` property, as well as an `html` property, which contains the rendered HTML.

-### `static use(method: Function): TemplateRouter`
-By default, TemplateRouter will use [Handlebars](http://handlebarsjs.com/) for uncompiled templates.
-You can override that by passing a different templating engine's compile method to the `.use()` method.
-TemplateRouter will then call that method to compile the template before rendering.

 ### `static page: page`
-This is to access page.js directly.